Navigating Machu Picchu Altitude Sickness

 Can You Get Altitude Sickness in Machu Picchu?

 You can get altitude sickness, especially during a Machu Picchu hike.
-The site sits at an elevation of nearly 8,000 feet (almost 2,500 meters), making it a prime location for experiencing symptoms like headaches, nausea, and fatigue.
+Most people begin to feel sysmptoms of altitude sickness above 200m.
+As the site sits at an elevation of nearly 8,000 feet, there is a good chance of experiencing symptoms like headaches, nausea, and fatigue.

 machu picchu view